Hosted by site sponsor WebMate.

 What are the major differences between the iPhone 13 (2021) and the iPhone 12 (2020)?
 Which is best for me?

-Note that the "regular" iPhone 12 and iPhone 13 both are sold as new although later iPhone models also have been introduced.
-This Q&A has been updated with current iOS support and other details to be helpful to anyone buying one of these models whether new or used.
+Note that the iPhone 12 and iPhone 13 models all have been discontinued.
+However, this Q&A has been updated with current iOS support and other details to be helpful to anyone buying one of these models on the used market.

 There are four different iPhone 12 models and five different iPhone 13 models, but this EveryiPhone.com Q&A primarily covers collective differences to make it straightforward to determine which device is best for you.